 The Endocannabinoid System (ECS) functions the same way in people as it does in dogs, cats and other animals.
-In reality ALL mammals have an Endocannabinoid System.
-This includes horses, rabbits, monkeys, dolphins and elephants to name a few.
-A huge amount of research is currently being undertaken around the world to find out how exactly the ECS might be utilized in the treatment of different chronic diseases.
+In reality, all mammals have an Endocannabinoid System.
+This includes horses, rabbits, monkeys, dolphins, and elephants to name a few.
+A huge amount of research is currently being undertaken around the world to find out how exactly the ECS and cannabinoids, like CBD, work together.

-You may have read about how people are already using medicinal cannabis and other cannabinoids such as CBD to treat various illnesses.
-Some well educated pet owners are also using CBD to treat their pets as well.
+You may have read about how people are already using medicinal cannabis and other cannabinoids such as CBD.
+Some well-educated pet owners are also using CBD for their pets as well.
 In fact, there are CBD cat treats and CBD dog treats made specifically for pets.

-If you have ever wondered how CBD can be used to treat so many different types of illnesses, here is an explanation of how CBD can have a positive effect on the Endocannabinoid system in Dogs & Cats and how this can have a beneficial effect on so many other parts of the body.
+If you have ever wondered how CBD can be effective in so many situations, here is an explanation of how it works with the Endocannabinoid system in Dogs & Cats.
+Let’s explore how this interaction can have a beneficial impact on so many other parts of the body.

-The Endocannabinoid system was first discovered by scientists who were carrying out research into why cannabis has the effect on people that it does, hence the name Endocannabinoid System.
-“Endo” is an abbreviation of endogenous, which refers to something that originates inside of the body.
-Cannabinoid is the term used to describe the compounds that are responsible for activating the endocannabinoid system.
+The Endocannabinoid System or ECS was first discovered by scientists who were researching why cannabis causes people to get “high”, hence the name Endocannabinoid System.
+“Endo” is short for endogenous, which refers to something that originates inside of the body.
+“Cannabinoid” is a term that describes specific compounds, such as CBD or THC, that are capable of stimulating the ECS.

-The Endocannabinoid system is the biological system that is responsible for the effects that cannabis has, both the psychosocial and physical.
-It has also been discovered that the endocannabinoid system plays a major role in regulating many important functions within our pet’s body.
+The ECS is the biological system that is responsible for the effects that cannabis has, both the psychological and physical.
+It has also been discovered that the endocannabinoid system plays a major role in regulating many important bodily functions in dogs.

-The Endocannabinoid system in dogs has recently become the subject of much scientific research, because of the many effects that it has on the body and the potential for using the stimulation of the system to treat disease.
-Scientists understand the basic functioning of the endocannabinoid system, but researchers are uncovering more new exciting therapeutic uses of the system everyday.
+The Endocannabinoid system in dogs has recently become the subject of much scientific research, because of the many effects that it has on the body and the potential it may hold.
+Scientists understand the basic functioning of the ECS, but researchers are studying more new exciting therapeutic uses of this system every day.

 What Are Cannabinoid Receptors?